I love using red to warm up my home, especially during the winter, so I painted this Red Cardinal and wanted to show you How to Paint a Red Cardinal.

 It will probably take 2 coats.
 I painted this on watercolor paper, and it definitely took 2 coats.

 Add the detailing as I drew on the line art, including the beak.
 It will look dark – really dark.
 Don’t freak out.
-You’ll add a topcoat in a minute.
+You’ll add a topcoat in a minute to everything except above and below the beak.

 But do you see how the topcoat camouflages the shading?